Page contents

 Publish sites in Google Maps

-The Sites in Google Maps dialog is opened from the ProjectWork menu under Publish.
+This dialog is opened from the ProjectWork menu under Publish.
 Publishing results in a link to a dynamic map showing the locations of resources.
 By clicking on the location, information about the associated resource appears, costs and notes are optional when published.

 The link can be posted on a site or e-mailed.
 Re-publication gives the same link, but with the latest information.
 The link can also be removed.